 Proxy authentication validates and verifies a client’s request.
 The proxies also serve as access-control devices blocking requests until the user or the client provides valid access-permission credentials to the proxy.
 The HTTP proxy-authenticate header defines the authentication method required to access the resources from the proxy server.

 The Hypertext Transfer Protocol (HTTP) provides a framework for communication between the client and the proxy server.
 The client sends additional information about the request and the client to the server through the HTTP request header field.
 The proxy server requests credentials for validation through the header message in the HTTP response message.

-There are two methods of proxy authentication, username, and password or IP authentication.
-During signup, the proxy provider offers a username and password along with the set of proxies.
+There are two methods of proxy authentication.
+The first type is authentication using a username and password and the other one is authentication through an IP address.
+During signup, the proxy provider offers a username and password along with a set of proxies.
 Once you purchase the proxy package, you must set up a username and password and once the payment process is over, you receive a confirmation mail along with the list of proxies.

 Users must log in with a username and password to ensure that authorized users have access to the residential proxies.
 The users create these credentials with the basic authentication method and mention them in the HTTP request in the Proxy-Authentication header.

 Users utilize this credential to access all proxies from their pool of proxies.
 For enhanced security, credentials are set for every single proxy, which works well with residential proxies for accessing geo-specific proxies.